mozpp/NigDet/README.md

 2, blob_bbox.m: generate a txt file 'blob_stats.txt', to store feature and label for each blob_candi.

 3, crop_blob.m: crop each blob_candi according to 'blob_stats.txt', and store.

+4, `cd ./classify_pytorch` to train a classifier to classify blob.